 Antony and Cleopatra is arguably the most schematic of Shakespeare's plays.
 Though Shakespeare uses schematic oppositions throughout his dramatic corpus-in Venice and Belmont, court and heath, Greek camp and Trojan palace-the detail with which the oppositions are worked out in Antony and Cleopatra is exceptional, as though binariness itself, and not simply the qualities contrasted, is offered to our attention.
-The language of the play sets up a hard, sterile, ruled by the exigencies of time and history-is set against Cleopatra's Egypt-lush, sensuous, fertile, a place less of time and history than of myth and dream.3 Yet schematization, with its orderly symmetries, seems itself a Roman principle to which this extravagant play cannot be quite reduced.
+The language of the play sets up a detailed series of associations and oppositions whereby Caesar's Rome-cold, hard, sterile, ruled by the exigencies of time and history-is set against Cleopatra's Egypt-lush, sensuous, fertile, a place less of time and history than of myth and dream.
+Yet schematization, with its orderly symmetries, seems itself a Roman principle to which this extravagant play cannot be quite reduced.
 Cleopatra, in particular, eludes and undermines the stability of the play's categories and the closure they would provide.